-- undertaking routine repair work and maintenance; - driving a forklift vehicle with possession of a recognised forklift licence; and - supervising, coordinating and training of employees at a lower grade.

-- Possession of an AQF 2 qualification or completion of a Traineeship at AQF 2 and progress towards an AQF 3 qualification relevant to the employer. - Possession of a forklift licence where appropriate.
+- undertaking routine repair work and maintenance; - driving a forklift vehicle with possession of a recognised forklift licence; and - supervising, coordinating and training of employees at a lower grade. - (ii) Indicative experience and/or qualifications - Possession of an AQF 2 qualification or completion of a Traineeship at AQF 2 and progress towards an AQF 3 qualification relevant to the employer. - Possession of a forklift licence where appropriate. - (iii) Indicative level of responsibility